ananthvk/cpp-lox/README.md

 Implementation: Two new opcodes `LIST` and `LIST_APPEND` have been added. `LIST` takes a single byte operand, the intial size of the list (`n`), and it reads & pops the top `n` values on stack and creates a new list object.
 If `n` >= 10, the compiler will emit a `LIST` list instruction to build the list with 10 values, and for the remaining values, it adds a `LIST_APPEND` after emitting the bytecode for the expression.
 This is done so that the stack does not overflow when a list is declared with a lot of elements.

+Note: Allocating huge lists eg (`list(10000000, 0)`) may cause the program to pause because the GC has to trace through all those values even if there are no object references.
+In the future, try to optimize this

 Another two instructions: `LOAD_INDEX` and `STORE_INDEX` to access and modify list members

 For `STORE_INDEX`: `[container, index, value] -> [ ] after execution`
 For `LOAD_INDEX`: `[container, index] -> [value]`

+Native functions to work with lists
+- `len(list) int`: Returns the length of the list, works the same with strings
+- `cap(list) int`: Returns the capacity of the backing array of the list
+- `list(len, default, cap) list`: Creates a new list with the specified length, capacity, and default value.
+All three arguments are optional. len is the initial length of the list, cap is the capacity of the list (after which a new reallocation will be triggered), and default is the default value when creating the list (default is nil).
+- `append(list, element)`: Adds an element to the end of a list
+- `delete(list, index)`: Removes an element at specified index from list
+- `pop(list) value`: Removes and returns the last element from a list

 13) Indexing works with strings too